Pertpert/Problem-solving/README.md

-# path of hiring global company
+# path of hiring top company